Zeberkhan District

 Zeberkhan District (بخش زبرخان) is a former administrative division of Nishapur County, Razavi Khorasan province, Iran.
 Its capital was the city of Qadamgah.

 History

-After the 2016 National Census, the district was separated from the county in the establishment of Zeberkhan County.
+In 2020, the district was separated from the county in the establishment of Zeberkhan County.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 54,576 in 14,714 households.
+At the time of the 2006 National Census, the district's population was 54,576 in 14,714 households.
 The following census in 2011 counted 57,606 people in 17,418 households.
 The 2016 census measured the population of the district as 56,635 inhabitants in 18,312 households.